Energy transformation: History of energy transformation

 Energy transformations in the universe over time are usually characterized by various kinds of energy, which have been available since the Big Bang, later being "released" (that is, transformed to more active types of energy such as kinetic or radiant energy) by a triggering mechanism.

 Release of energy from gravitational potential

 A direct transformation of energy occurs when hydrogen produced in the Big Bang collects into structures such as planets, in a process during which part of the gravitational potential is to be converted directly into heat.
 In Jupiter, Saturn, and Neptune, for example, such heat from the continued collapse of the planets' large gas atmospheres continue to drive most of the planets' weather systems.
 These systems, consisting of atmospheric bands, winds, and powerful storms, are only partly powered by sunlight.
 However, on Uranus, little of this process occurs.
+This is likely because the planet emits very little internal heat compared to other gas giants, possibly due to a past giant impact that released much of its primordial heat or an interior structure that inhibits efficient heat transport.

 On Earth, a significant portion of the heat output from the interior of the planet, estimated at a third to half of the total, is caused by the slow collapse of planetary materials to a smaller size, generating heat.